We advise clients on tax law in the UK and, where relevant, other jurisdictions.

 1 Compliance with the relevant legal and regulatory requirements.

-Building a vibrant economy requires compliance with legal and regulatory requirements.
 We act lawfully and honestly in our professional and business relationships and we expect the same behaviours from our people and clients.

 2 Consideration of the potential reputational risk to our clients and/or Grant Thornton UK LLP when providing tax services.